 Keyword matching misses the pattern.
 Embeddings catch it because they ignore the words.

-Here is the core problem.
+Here's the core problem.
 "Deployments take too long" from Sprint 31, "CI pipeline is a bottleneck" from Sprint 38, and "we spent half of Thursday waiting for staging to deploy" from Sprint 42 are the same pattern.
-Keyword matching will report three unrelated complaints.
+Keyword matching reports three unrelated complaints.
 Semantic embedding collapses them into one cluster.

 The approach is not exotic.
 Embed every normalized retro item into a vector space, then cluster the vectors.